amitkml/Transformer-DeepLearning/Class-5-Coding-Drilldown/readme.md

 - Reduced dropout from 0.1 to 0.08.
 This is being done to ensure my model gets more weights to predict.
 - Have been able to reach 99.4% test accuracy consistently within 8K parameters

+## Key learning

+- Filter size in GAP impacts network parameters a lot and it is better to add a 3x3 filter before GAP to learn more
+- Dropout value matters a lot for network with lower no of parameters as this reduces number of neuron randomly
+- Slight random rotation is suitable (-4 to +4) is best for MNIST dataset
+- Step wise learning rate works best but step size should be more than atleast 10 epoch (assuming batch size of 128).
+MultistepLR and fixed LR did not work good at all.
+- xavier_uniform_ worked well for network initialisation
+- Have reduced max pooling twice into network and it helped a lot for reducing network parameter and performance.
+- Two transition layer of 1x1 helped network a lot to reduce number of channel and do point wise convolution.

 ## Model Architecture and Data Augmentation

 ```python